On the tension between generic code and special cases

 and re-usable1.

-This post examines the design and implementation of io.Copy
+This post examines the design and implementation of io.Copy,

-a function which connects a Reader
+a function which connects a Reader to a Writer in perhaps the

 simplest way possible: it transfers data from one to the other.

-In the general case2, io.Copy
+In the general case2, io.Copy allocates a buffer, then alternates

 reading from the source reader into the buffer with writing from the